 TaylorMade puts out new irons every year, and for the most part they don’t tend to disappoint.
-In 2021, you may be wondering if it’s actually worth it to buy the slightly out of date TaylorMade M6 irons, given the improvement in technology year over year.
+In 2022, you may be wondering if it’s actually worth it to buy the slightly out of date TaylorMade M6 irons, given the improvement in technology over the past few years.

 After making the purchase myself, I wanted to put out a TaylorMade M6 irons review, for those of you that may be on the fence.
-These are excellent game improvement clubs, and thanks to the tech being just a year out of date, they come at a very attractive price.
+These are excellent game improvement clubs, and thanks to the tech being just a few years out of date, they come at a very attractive price.
 If you’re a mid or high handicap player, these may just end up being the investment of the year for you into your golf game.

 TaylorMade M6 Irons Review